 The term waterman was originally applied specifically to those who rowed the ferries across the river Thames in the days before many bridges were built across it.
 It is also used as a more general term for the lightermen, who were employed to ‘lighten’ the cargo boats of their wares before the days of the big docks and ships had to moor in the Thames for unloading.
 A twenty hour day was not uncommon, and for lightermen much of the time could be spent rowing the lighters from ship to shore and back again.
 Up to fifty tons of cargo were carried at one time.

 Having served an indentured apprenticeship, lightermen and watermen not unnaturally considered themselves ‘one up’ from other river occupations such as the dockers and stevedores.
 This was reflected not only in their pay, but also in their dress as well.
 They were also famous for their notoriously foul language, despite the strenuous efforts of the Company of Watermen & Lightermen to stamp down on the swearing.

-James died in the second quarter of 1842 at Bermondsey aged 58.
+James died in 1842 at Bermondsey aged 58, and was buried at St James Bermondsey on 31 May.
 Within a generation of his passing there was no one within the family who was a waterman.

 The apprentice records of the Company of Watermen & Lightermen of the River Thames are in the London Guildhall Library.